darioriverat/cash-register/README.md

 ## 1.3 Step-by-Step Installation

-This chapter going to explain to you how to install this application from scratch.
+This chapter is going to explain to you how to install this application from scratch.

 ## 1.3.1 Base installation